 Structural mutation is more complex because it implies a modification of the structure of the network.
-There are 5 different structural mutations:
+There are five different structural mutations:

-(1) Addition of a node: The node is added with no connections to others layers to enforce the behavioral link with its parents.
-(2) Deletion of a node: A node is selected randomly and deleted together with its connections.
-(3) Addition of a connection: A connection is added, with weight 0, to a randomly selected node.
-There are 2 types of connections: from an input node to a hidden node and from a hidden node to the output node.
-(4) Deletion of a connection: A connection is selected and removed.
-(5) Joint node: 2 hidden nodes a and b selected randomly were replaced by another node c.
+Addition of a node: the node is added with no connections to others layers in order to enforce the behavioural link with its parents.
+Deletion of a node: A node is selected randomly and deleted together with its connections.
+Addition of a connection: A connection is added, with weight 0, to a randomly selected node.
+There are two types of connection: from an input node to a hidden node and from a hidden node to the output node.
+Deletion of a connection: A connection is selected and removed.
+Joint node: two hidden nodes a and b selected randomly were replaced by another node c.

-All the previously mentioned mutations are made sequentially in the same generation on the same network.
-For each mutation there is a minimum value, $\Delta_m$ and a maximum value $\Delta_M$ and the number of elements (nodes and connections) involved in the mutation is calculated as follows:
+All the above mutations are made sequentially in the same generation on the same network.
+For each mutation there is a minimum value, Δ_m and a maximum value Δ_M and the number of elements (nodes and connections) involved in the mutation is calculated as follows:

+$$\Delta = \Delta_m + \left[U(0,1) T(f) \left(\Delta_M - \Delta_m \right) \right]$$ (7)

-$$P(\Delta A) = \exp\left(-\frac{\Delta A}{T}\right) \tag{7}$$ where U(0, 1) is an uniform distribution un the interval [0, 1]
+where U(0,1) is an uniform distribution un the interval [0, 1]